Moss Icon: Recent activity

-Notable album art
+Album art

-Although neither Tonie Joy nor Jonathan Vance recall the specifics of how they discovered the iconic image for their full length Lyburnum Wits End Liberation Fly LP, its origin can be traced to a 1971 Scientific American article, which includes an illustration depicting a figure of a warrior modeled in clay is from the final period of occupation at Tepe Yahyii, when a Sassanian military outpost stood on the top of the mound from sometime in the third century B.C. to about A.D.
+Although neither Tonie Joy nor Jonathan Vance recall the specifics of how they discovered the image for their full-length, Lyburnum Wits End Liberation Fly, its origin can be traced to a 1971 Scientific American article, which includes an illustration depicting a "figurine of a warrior modeled in clay from the final period of occupation at Tepe Yahya, when a Sassanian military outpost stood on the top of the mound from sometime in the third century B.C. to about A.D.
 400. Thereafter only nomads visited the dead city."
-Tepe Yahya, midway between Mesopotamia and India, was a busy center of trade 5,500 years ago.
-An outpost of Mesopotamian urban culture, it played a key role in the spread of civilization from west to east.